Allah O Akbar, Allaaaaah O Akbar, …..

 No Ramzan would begin without Lacha, khajla or pheni.
 A form of fried dough in different configurations of thin strands or a flat bubbly, brittle bread.
 I loved anything with milk and sugar, but did not like the residue oil floating on milk released from adding pheni or khajla.
 The dinner leftovers along with an omelet, roghni (buttered) or tahdaar (layered) roti, followed by lots of water, were enough sustenance to prepare for the next day.
 Voluntary deprivation from food and water is a mental exercise as much as a physical one.
 We would prepare for the physical challenge but would learn that the spiritual awakening required endurance of a different level.

 Some would be lost in eating when the haunting sound of the city siren would signal an end to Sehri.
-Eating time has ended.
+Eating time is over.
 I would ponder if this is the same sound before the angel Israfeel would announce the end of the world.
 For a naive young boy, perhaps it was a precautionary reminder of the lost past, or a gratitude of a new day.
 I saw it as a warning that I better straighten myself this time before I have to answer for my sins.
 Siren would begin minutes before the Fajr azan and calls for Pani Piyo, Pani Piyo (drink more water, drink water) would overtake as everyone made sure that all the elders and children were well hydrated for the day.
 This was also the signal to get ready for the wazoo (ablution) to offer the morning prayers.
 The Jaanimaz (prayer rugs) would face towards Mecca, and we all would join in, wet and shivering while Papa led the prayer.
 I loved Papa’s recitation of surah Fatiha each rakat and would recite after him.

 After Fjr, It was just assumed that we would stay up and read Quran.
 A race to finish reading the holy book would begin the same morning between the siblings, cousins and friends.
 I would barely get to finish the first para when Salman bhaiya would claim that he was on third or fourth juz.
 The desire to win the race would tempt me to embellish, only to be reminded that this among many other shortcomings was what I needed to work on.
 I did not understand any Arabic, but I could recite parts of the first para with ease.
 The goal to finish the Quran was another commitment that showed resolve through the long summer days.
 Never was the motivation stronger to gain a bonus sawab as it is in Ramzan.
 And I would go on reading the verses with little comprehension but immense respect for the word of Allah.
 As I look back, I realize this was the first step to understanding the Quran.
 Just the familiarity of the verses take me back to the days when life was simpler and heart was purer.
 The day would start with the Name of Almighty and while I read the suras, I’d start to imagine what the Iftaar would be like…